GeorgesColbert/Data-Science-Portfolio/README.md

 # Front-End-Development-
-This repository is to highlight my past experience with HMTL+CSS and Javascript.
+This repository is to highlight my experience with Front-End Development.